shendude/playlist-preserver/README.md

 6)To save this update, press the Click Here to Save button.
 The updated playlist will be shown in text form.
 Save this file to your computer.

+#closing notes
+to see an example of this app in action, feel free to look at my own playlist:

+1)enter shendude for the username

+2)update playlist using the included playlist in the 'test.txt' file from the project folder

+3) observe how Song1 (which was uploaded by yours truely and unceremonously takendown a mere 10min later) is shown in orange: signifying a takedown event.
+It is highlited in orange and bolded, showing its been takendown by soundcloud (acting on my behalf) and a recent event (test.txt was not updated to include this event)

+4)if you save the updated playlist and resubmit it, no songs will be in bold, signifying that there were no changes made to the playlist since the last save.